Fokke-/bartender.js/README.md

 The following accessibility concerns have been taken into account:

 - When off-canvas bar is closed, it's child elements are not focusable
-- When bar is open, it's child elements are focusable, and the focus will be initially set on the bar element
+- When bar is open, only it's child elements are focusable, and the focus will be initially set on the bar element
 - After closing the bar the focus will return to the button which was used to open the bar

 ## Install using NPM